 She has received over $20m in grant support for research, and published over 150 peer-reviewed articles, chapters, books, and reports.
 Burke has served as a member of several National Research Council (NRC) committees to review national environmental research programs and policies, as a member of the NRC Board on Environmental Studies and Toxicology, on the national Environmental Protection Agency (EPA) Science Advisory Board, and as a member of numerous National Science Foundation, NASA, EPA, and other advisory panels.
 She has served on editorial boards for a number of nationally ranked scientific journals.

 A respected educator and intellectual leader in the U.S. and internationally, Dean Burke is particularly interested in fostering interdisciplinary scholarship.
-She came to F&ES in 2016 from the University of Wyoming, where she was the dean of the Haub School of Environment and Natural Resources, one of the leading institutions in the western U.S. for research, teaching, and outreach on natural resource issues.
+She came to F&ES - now the Yale School of the Environment (YSE) - in 2016 from the University of Wyoming, where she was the dean of the Haub School of Environment and Natural Resources, one of the leading institutions in the western U.S. for research, teaching, and outreach on natural resource issues.

 Seasonal Patterns of Root Production with Water and Nitrogen Additions Across Three Dryland EcosystemsECOSYSTEMS2019

 Soil and stand structure explain shrub mortality patterns following global change-type drought and extreme precipitationECOLOGY2019

 Soil texture and precipitation seasonality influence plant community structure in North American temperate shrub steppeECOLOGY2019